VonStroheim/thebooking/README.md

 + Create reservation events automatically in your Google Calendar
 + Remove available time slots automatically when you are busy

+## Zoom integration
+Go in `TheBooking > Settings > Zoom meetings` and provide Zoom API keys.

+#### Highlighted features
++ Create Zoom meeting automatically after a reservation and send access link to the customer.
++ Adapt meetings automatically when a reservation is rescheduled or modified.

 ## Reservations management
 Go in `TheBooking > Reservations` to manage your reservations.